Code-Institute-Submissions/Milestone_4_cookbook/README.md

 # Cookbook - Milestone Project 4
 <p>The data centric development module requires a project to be built using : HTML, CSS, JavaScript , Python and PyMongo.
 The project brief indicates to build a web application for a cookbook.
 The cookbook should allow the user to browse through receipes, allow addition of receipes , allow allergens and ingredients  to be displayed.
-The categories will be accessible through the filter and they will displayed as summary interms of charts and graphs using the d3/dc library.

 The user will be able to add and delete receipes from the web application and filter according to allergen information and health information.
 Finally a basic user and password registration will be added to the site for the user to access and login into the cookbook web application</p>